 It is natural to feel delighted when you achieve your goals, but if these feelings do not last throughout your life, they are nothing more than a fleeting reaction to your accomplishments.

-Remember, you get a tremendous amount of joy from habits like, walking every day, helping needy people, appreciating people who put their effort to do some tasks, and this joy is long-lasting, will stay with you forever.
+Remember, you get a tremendous amount of joy from habits like walking every day, helping needy people, and appreciating people who put effort to do some tasks.
+This joy is long-lasting and will stay with you forever.

 We are made up of our habits.
 Our habits are developed by our daily repeated actions.
-We cultivate our habits by our surroundings, our interest and our desire to achieve something.
-When we build our habits, it in return starts building our “self”.
+We cultivate our habits through our surroundings, our interests, and our desire to achieve something.
+When we build our habits, in turn, our habits start building our “self”.
 Focus more on your habits, not on your goals.